If you work with art, you have a major advantage compared to other businesses.

 You may write down the email addresses, have a pad of paper or a collection area for business cards so people can quickly opt-in to your email newsletter.
 Explain what attendees will receive for subscribing so that they know what to expect when they receive your emails.

-Ask for permission when you are talking to dealers / prospects on the phone or via email.
+Ask for permission when you are talking to dealers/prospects on the phone or via email.

-Your email marketing list can include:
+Your email marketing list for artists can include: